Strongly quasipositive links are concordant to infinitely many strongly quasipositive links: Abstract

 \section{Abstract}

-We show that every strongly quasipositive link other than an unlink is smoothly concordant to infinitely many (pairwise non-isotopic) strongly quasipositive links.
-In contrast to our result, it was conjectured by Baker that smoothly concordant strongly quasipositive fibered knots are isotopic.
-Our construction uses a satellite operation whose companion is a slice knot with maximal Thurston-Bennequin number -1.
+We show that every non-trivial strongly quasipositive link is smoothly concordant to infinitely many pairwise non-isotopic strongly quasipositive links.
+In contrast to our result, Baker conjectured that smoothly concordant strongly quasipositive fibered knots are isotopic.
+Our construction uses a satellite operation whose companion is a slice knot with maximal Thurston--Bennequin number -1.